yongning0310/tp/docs/DeveloperGuide.md

 ### Use cases

-(For all use cases below, the **System** is the `InternshipBook` and the **Actor** is the `user`, unless specified otherwise)
+(For all use cases below, the **System** is `Flagship` and the **Actor** is the `user`, unless specified otherwise)

 **UC1: Create an internship entry**

 **MSS**

-1. User requests to create an internship entry with the necessary details
+1. User requests to create an internship entry with the necessary details.
-2. InternshipBook adds the internship entry to the list
+2. InternshipBook adds the internship entry to the list.
+Use case ends.

 **Extensions**
 * 1a.
 Command is of invalid format
     * 1a1.
+Flagship shows an error message.
+    * Use case resumes from step 1.
+<br><br>
+* 1b.
+Internship entry has a duplicate already stored in `Flagship`.
-InternshipBook shows an error message.
+    * 1b1.
+Flagship shows an error message.

-  Use case ends.
+    * Use case resumes from step 1.

 **UC2: Delete an internship**